GDBSD/ml_sprouts/README.md

-# misc_stuff
+# Misc.
+Stuff
-Collection of useful code examples and Jupyter notebooks
+Collection of useful code examples and Jupyter notebooks.